 Prodigy poles feature adjustable straps, rubber grips, lightweight aluminum construction, and five color options for aggressive freestyle skiers.
 We believe they offer reliable and affordable options

-This model is a remake of the popular "SONIC R1 DEMO" model, popular in both basic and on-piste skiing.
-The grip has been changed to a multi-handle for ease of use in the backcountry.
-This telescopic pole features lightweight, durable carbon shafts on both the upper and lower sections.
-The rings have also been updated to a 75mm wide basket.
-My first impression after using it was how light it is.
-This is its greatest advantage.
-And yet, the shaft diameter isn't extremely thin, so there's very little shaft wobble during pole work, making it less stressful.
+This is a remade model of the popular "SONIC R1 DEMO" for both recreational and groomed skiing.
+The grip has been changed to a multi-handle that is easy to use even in the backcountry.
+It is a telescopic pole that uses a lightweight and durable carbon shaft in the upper and lower sections.
+The ring has also been changed to a 75mm wide basket.
+My first impression when using it was that it is very light.
+This is its biggest advantage.
+And yet, the shaft diameter is not extremely thin, so there is very little "wobble" in the shaft when using the pole, making it less stressful.

-The powder rings also seem to offer less air resistance.
-Surprisingly, powder rings, depending on their shape and mass, can create air resistance when swinging the poles, making them feel heavy.
-The multi-handle grip isn't too large, making it easy to use even for skiers with smaller hands.
-While a little pricey, I think it's a great product for long-term use!
+The powder ring also seems to reduce air resistance.
+Surprisingly, depending on the shape and mass of the powder ring, it can create air resistance when you swing the pole and make it feel heavy.
+The multi-handle grip is also not too large in diameter, so it is easy to use even for users with small hands.
+It is a little pricey, but considering that you will use it for a long time, I think it is a superb product that is not expensive at all!

 ARMADA|TRIAD BB